PhasicFlow/PhasicFlowPlus/tutorials/unresolvedSpherePFPlus/fluidizedbed/README.md

         // Drag force closure, other options are ErgunWenYu, Rong type                DiFelice;

-        // type of fluid velocity used in the drag force calculations
+        // Method for calculating the fluid velocity which is used in drag force calculations
         //   cell: uses fluid velocity of the cell that contains the particle center
-        //   interpolation: uses averaged fluid velocity based on cell velocities around particle fluidVelocity       cell;
+        //   particle: uses interpolated fluid velocity on the particle center based on
+        //             cell values around particle
+        fluidVelocity       cell;

+        // Method for calculating the solid velocity which is used in drag calculations
+        //   cell: solid velocity is averaged on the cell using cellDistribution method
+        //         and this average value is used as particle velocity in calculations
+        //   particle: the actual particle velocity is used in calculations solidVelocity       particle;

-        // weather to distribute calculated drag force on cells
+        // Whether to distribute calculated particle drag force onto cells
-        //   off: set the calculated drag force on cell itself
+        //   off: add the calculated drag force on the cell itself
-        //   on: distributed the calculated drag force on cells (using cellDistribution method) cellDistribution    off;
+        //   on: distributes the calculated drag force on cells (using cellDistribution method) cellDistribution    off;

+        // residual Reynolds number
         residualRe          10e-6;
     }